Gaulton-Lab/gaultonlab-dev.github.io/BIOM285_group.md

 **Hypothesis being tested in the study**

 **Statistical tests/models used for data analyses**
+- If using a bioinformatics tool, describe as best you can what test is used by the tool
+  *(e.g. DESeq2 uses a GLM)*

 **Results/interpretation of data analyses**
 - Effect sizes/feature importance
 - Significance of effects